 College of Dental Hygienists of Ontario

-|Fallow time ranging from 15-30 mins||Emphasis on aerosol reduction at sources as well as recommends 99.9% airborne contaminant removal post AGP’s.|
+|Fallow time ranges from 15-30 mins||Emphasis on aerosol reduction at sources as well as recommends 99.9% airborne contaminant removal post-AGP.|

 |Québec||Ordre des dentists du Québec||Fallow time based on the Air Changes per Hour test outcomes||Objective of 90% removal.
-Isolation protocol via a closed room for asymptomatic patients and suspected/confirmed COVID-19 patients; schedule and treat confirmed COVID-19 patients at end of day.|
+Isolation protocol via a closed room for asymptomatic patients and suspected/confirmed COVID-19 patients; schedule and treat confirmed COVID-19 patients at end of the day.|

-|Saskatchewan||Saskatchewan College of Dental Surgeons of Saskatchewan||15 minutes for medium risk procedures||99% removal after high risk procedure.
-Fallow period of 120 minutes in a closed operatory for high risk procedures if air changes are unknown.
-Medium and high risk procedures are defined as those with and without use of a rubber dam.
+|Saskatchewan||Saskatchewan College of Dental Surgeons of Saskatchewan||15 minutes for medium-risk procedures||99% removal after high-risk procedures.
+Fallow period of 120 minutes in a closed operatory for high-risk procedures if air changes are unknown.
+Medium and high-risk procedures are defined as those with and without the use of a rubber dam.
 Non-aerosol manual procedures are considered low risk.
 The acute healthcare setting guidance recommends 99% contaminant removal after AGPs.|